Land of Toys: Pinocchio (1940)

-In Disney's animated film Pinocchio (1940), the Land of Toys has been renamed Pleasure Island, though the Italian dub of the film keeps the name "paese dei balocchi" from the novel.
-The segment from Pleasure Island in the movie is a morality tale.
-The boys who are taken to the island go voluntarily with the promise of unlimited fun, freedom, and privilege, all free of cost.
+In Disney's animated film Pinocchio (1940), the Land of Toys is renamed Pleasure Island, though the Italian dub keeps the name "paese dei balocchi" from the novel.
+In the film, the boys visit Pleasure Island voluntarily, with the promise of unlimited fun, freedom, and privilege, all free of cost.
 It is clear, however, that Pleasure Island has a terrible reputation despite its name as Honest John and Gideon react in horror at the name when they meet the Coachman at the Red Lobster Inn as "the law" has declared Pleasure Island illegal and worries about what will become of them if they were to get caught.
 There, the boys ride on the carnival rides and are encouraged to do naughty deeds like making meals of cake, pies, dill pickles, and ice cream, breaking stuff at a Model Home that is opened for destruction, fighting in the Rough House, drinking, smoking, and gambling.
 Food and tobacco was made freely available.
 In short, the park was designed for boys to "make jackasses of themselves."
 The nature of the Coachman and of Pleasure Island itself are shown as preternatural and inherently evil.
-While the boys are enjoying themselves, the Coachman orders his henchmen, which are shown as terrifying silhouettes with ape-like arms and no distinguishing features, to close and lock the entrance before ordering them to get below and get the crates ready as the Coachman chuckles "Give a bad boy enough rope and he'll soon make a jackass of himself!"
+While the boys are enjoying themselves, the Coachman orders his henchmen, shown as terrifying silhouettes with ape-like arms and no distinguishing features, to close and lock the entrance before ordering them to get below and get the crates ready as the Coachman chuckles "Give a bad boy enough rope and he'll soon make a jackass of himself!"

 The transformation into a donkey is not instantaneous.
 When the boys arrive on the island, they remain human for some time, even days, as their "jackass" deportment must build up sufficiently for the curse to activate.
 Since Jiminy Cricket does not engage in such acts at all while looking for Pinocchio, he remains completely unaffected the entire time (or maybe it is simply because he is a bug).
 The first indication of the transformation is when the boy's laughter is replaced with a donkey's braying (in Lampwick's case, he discovers this upon gaining the ears, tail and head), followed by the growth of donkey ears and a tail.
 The head, torso, and extremities come next, after which the boy is then forced into a quadrupedal stance.
 The final change is losing the ability of human speech and, as seen with the particular case of Lampwick, the total loss of humanity.